-All first year residence students must purchase a meal plan for the Sanford Hanson Dining Room because:
+All students living in residence must purchase a meal plan for the Sanford Hanson Dining Room because:

 - The residence is not equipped with appliances/facilities for all the students to cook individually. - Eating together is a key element in developing a relational community.
-Like the kitchen table in a home, eating together in the Dining Room is a key aspect of nurturing 'family' relationships.
+Like the kitchen table in a home, eating together in the Dining Room is a key aspect of nurturing 'family' relationships. - The Dining Room, not the residence, is equipped for cooking with health and safety standards and requirements.

-Students with special dietary requirements should immediately contact Mike Olver, Director of Food Services.
-He will work together with you to provide an appropriate meal plan.
+Students with special dietary requirements should immediately contact Jeremy Downing, the Director of Food Services.
+He works with students to provide an appropriate meal plan.
 This may involve an extra cost.